osmocom/osmo-ttcn3-hacks/_testenv/README.md

   directory, useful for include files mentioned in the config.
 Multiple values are separated by spaces.

+* `prepare=`: optional script to run before staring the testsuite (after files are copied to the test directory).
+This can be used to change module parameters in the testsuite's config.

 * `clean=`: optional script to run before running the testsuite and on exit.
   This can be used to clean up network devices for example, or to fix name collisions when running a test with multiple configs